-Trump plays down chances of quick breakthrough; North Koreans bring letter
+Trump plays down chances of quick breakthrough, North Koreans bring letter

 Pompeo warned the path to better relations will not be easy.

-“This is going to be a process that will take days and weeks to work our way through,” he said at a news conference.
-When asked if it will be clear on Friday if the summit will go ahead he said: “Don’t know.
-Don’t know yet.”
+“This is going to be a process that will take days and weeks to work our way through,” Pompeo said.
+He said “there is no daylight” between the United States and its allies South Korea and Japan on solving the North Korea issue.

-North and South Korea have technically been at war for decades, even though the Korean War’s military combat ended in 1953, because a peace agreement was never signed.
+The United States and South Korea have technically been at war with the North for decades, even though the Korean War’s combat ended in 1953, because a peace agreement was never signed.

-China, North Korea’s main trading partner and a key ally, said it supported and encouraged the “emerging good faith” between the United States and North Korea.
+China, North Korea’s main trading partner and a ally, said it supported and encouraged the “emerging good faith” between the United States and North Korea.

 “At the same time as working to achieve the goal of denuclearisation, we should also build long-term and effective initiatives to keep peace on the Korean peninsula,” Chinese Foreign Ministry spokesman Hua Chunying said in Beijing.

+Russian Foreign Minister Sergei Lavrov met North Korean leader Kim in Pyongyang on Thursday and invited him to visit, moving to raise Moscow’s profile in international efforts to ease tensions on the Korean peninsula.

-Additional reporting by Rodrigo Campos and Daniel Bases in New York and Susan Heavey, Doina Chiacu, Richard Cowan and David Brunnstrom in Washington Writing by Alistair Bell; Editing by Robert Birsel and Bill Trott
+Reporting by Yara Bayoumy and Steve Holland; additional reporting by Rodrigo Campos and Daniel Bases in New York and Susan Heavey, Doina Chiacu, Richard Cowan and David Brunnstrom in Washington Writing by Alistair Bell; Editing by Bill Trott and Grant McCool